Retrial begins in Texas for man charged with killing 18

 As in the first trial, jurors on Monday were shown a taped deposition with Bartel, who died in 2020.
 She said that on the day she was attacked, she’d opened her door after hearing an “insistent” knocking and immediately fixated on green rubber gloves the person was wearing.

-She said she tried to push the door shut but was overpowered.
-“He said: ‘Don’t fight me, lie on the bed,’” Bartel said.
-Bartel said her attacker “slammed” the pillow to her face and used “all his weight to keep me from breathing.”
+Bartel said she tried to push the door shut but was overpowered.
+“He said: ‘Don’t fight me, lie on the bed,’” she said.
+She said her attacker “slammed” the pillow to her face and used “all his weight to keep me from breathing.”

 Bartel, who lost consciousness during the attack and later discovered she was missing her wedding band, diamond engagement ring and other jewelry, said she couldn’t remember details about the appearance of the man who attacked her.